-Our merchant service partner, Stripe, provides us several tools to minimize fraud losses and to help businesses determine if a transaction is fraudulent.
+Our merchant service partners provide us several tools to minimize fraud losses and to help businesses determine if a transaction is fraudulent.
 These include tools that allow our team to auto-reject suspicious transactions and notify you of questionable charges so that you can make the most informed decision possible as to whether accept a charge or refund a fraudulent payment.

-Stripe’s machine learning system continuously monitors all payments processed on Stripe.
-In rare cases, you may receive a notification from Stripe via Aisle Planner that a payment is suspected of being fraudulent after it has already been processed.
-This can occur if Stripe detects further activity on the card which now suggests it’s being used fraudulently, or if we receive an alert from the card network.
+All payments are continuously monitored by our merchant service partners and in rare cases, you may receive a notification that a payment is suspected of being fraudulent after it has already been processed.
+This can occur if our merchant service partner detects further activity on the card which now suggests it’s being used fraudulently, or if we receive an alert from the card network.

-While some fraudulent payments will automatically be rejected by Stripe, some payments may go through but be flagged for review as potentially fraudulent.
+While some fraudulent payments will automatically be rejected by our merchant service partner, some payments may go through but be flagged for review as potentially fraudulent.

 Notifying You Of Potential Fraud & Suspicious Activity